yarai/cs1300-development/README.md

 ### Making changes to CSS ###
 To add style changes you can find `src/css` and find `main.css`.

+### After making changes ###
 After making changes in the `src` directory, always check back to the terminal tab that is running `gulp` as it will show you if there were any compiling error.
+If there are errors, go back to the source files, try to fix and check back on the terminal to see if it works.
+Keep repeating until everything compiles!

 ### Running a local server ###
 Once you have made changes in your code and gulp successfully compiles, you can run a simple server to see your app in the browser.
 This can be done by using python's SimpleHTTPServer: